Knitting Rib Stitches: Library of 30+ Stitches, Plus Helpful Tips to Make Them Beautiful

 Tension Problems in Rib Stitches

-Over sized knit stitches can appear in ribbing if the tension between purl and knit stitches is uneven.
-This often occurs not only in ribbing but seed and cables too.
+Oversized knit stitches can appear in ribbing if the tension between purl and knit stitches is uneven.
+This often occurs not only in ribbing but also in seed and cables.
+This happens because purl stitches require more yarn than knit stitches.

-When making a knit stitch, the yarn is in the back and we wrap the yarn around the needle at about 360 degrees.
-When we make a purl stitch, not only are we wrapping the yarn about 360 degrees but we are also moving the yarn from the back to the front.
-That extra yarn can collect in the next stitch making that stitch larger.
+When making a knit stitch, the yarn is in the back, and we wrap the yarn around the needle at about 360 degrees.
+When we make a purl stitch, not only are we wrapping the yarn about 360 degrees, but we are also moving the yarn from the back to the front.
+That extra yarn can collect in the next stitch, making that stitch larger.

-One method to fix this problem is to bring the yarn completely towards you, before making the purl stitch.
-This causes excess yarn to form between the stitches that eventually works itself back to the knit stitch making it larger.
+One method to fix this problem is to bring the yarn completely towards you before making the purl stitch.
+This causes excess yarn to form between the stitches that eventually works itself back to the knit stitch, making it larger.

 Knitting Rib Stitches: Pin for Future Reference